Rules & Regulations for The National Massage Championship 2019

 - Competitor numbers will be allocated on the competition arena via a coloured sticker.

 - After registration, you will be sent a confirmation email.
-If you do not receive this please contact the organiser urgently as it means your registration has NOT been processed.
+If you do not receive this please check your email spam first, otherwise contact the organiser urgently as it means your registration has NOT been processed.